yaahc/rustconf/rust-for-non-systems-programmers.md

 }
 ```

-Notes: The next change I want to make is adding `structopt`, which derives a
+Notes: The next change I want to make is adding <crate structopt>, which
-command-line interface from a struct definition.
-Instead of declaring all our
+derives a command-line interface from a struct definition.
+Instead of declaring
-arguments as strings and pulling them out of an untyped hashmap, we just declare
+all our arguments as strings and pulling them out of an untyped hashmap, we
-them as struct fields --- which means we get autocompletion for our
+just declare them as struct fields --- which means we get autocompletion for
-command-line options, along with bonuses like detecting that `Option` fields
+our command-line options, along with bonuses like detecting that `Option`
-aren't mandatory and `Vec` fields can have multiple values.
+fields aren't mandatory and `Vec` fields can have multiple values.

 Next slide: Generated help message.